alemag1986/Udacity-Agile-Development-with-Azure/README.md

 - MORE TESTS! and better coverage.

 - Naming convention guide missing and some service name using defaults (like Azure Service Plan).

+- Include the load tests in Makefile.

+- Upgrade to Python version.
+Some libraries, like locust do not support Python 3.5.

 ## Demo